 Annually following a public hearing, the Commission establishes a "base" water and sewer rate which is used to assess properties abutted or served by the Commission's water and/or sewer lines.
-After the base rate is established, a property's front foot benefit charge is determined by multiplying its assessment rate(s) by its assessable front footage are determined by its one of six classifications: Subdivision Residential, Multi-Unit Residential, Small Acreage, Industrial or Single Business, Multi-Unit Business, Agricultural.
+After the base rate is established, a property's front foot benefit charge is determined by multiplying its assessment rate(s) by its assessable front footage and each property is classified as subdivision residential, multi-unit residential, small acreage, industrial or single business, multi-unit Business, or agricultural.

-ESTIMATED SOURCES AND USES OF THE FUNDS
+ESTIMATED SOURCES AND USES OF FUNDS